just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Impacts-of-CS-Electronic-Documents.rst

 .. mchoice:: mcsp-3-10-1
     :random:
     :practice: T
-    :answer_a: (A) Determining the likelihood that the photo is a picture of the sky
+    :answer_a:  Determining the likelihood that the photo is a picture of the sky
     :feedback_a:
-    :answer_b: (B) Determining the likelihood that the photo was taken at a particular public event
+    :answer_b:  Determining the likelihood that the photo was taken at a particular public event
     :feedback_b:
-    :answer_c: (C) Determining the number of people that appear in the photo
+    :answer_c:  Determining the number of people that appear in the photo
     :feedback_c:
-    :answer_d: (D) Determining the usability of the photo for projection onto a particular color background
+    :answer_d:  Determining the usability of the photo for projection onto a particular color background
     :feedback_d:
     :correct: b